crawl/crawl-sdl/Xcode/SDL/pkg-support/resources/ReadMe.txt

 (Partial) History of PB/Xcode projects:
+2009-09-21 - Added 64-bit for Snow Leopard.
+10.4 is the new minimum requirement.
+	Removed 'no X11' targets as
+	new codebase will assume you have them.
+Also removed specific #defines for X11, but needed to add search path to /usr/X11R6/include

 2007-12-31 - Enabled strip -x in the Xcode settings and removed it
 	from the Build DMG script.
 	Added a per-arch setting for the Deployment targets for OTHER_LDFLAGS_ppc